16 Activities for Boys

 Believe it or not, some of the best father-son bonding doesn’t occur over fun activities.
 Sometimes working together is even more meaningful.
 Doing routine chores and special projects together will teach your son the importance of service and the satisfaction of doing a job well.

-Your son should have regular chores, researchers say.
+It’s good for kids to have regular chores, researchers say.
 One study found that children who were given chores at an early age – around 3 or 4 – were more independent and successful in their 20s.
-At first, it may be more trouble to supervise your son than it would be to do the jobs yourself, but eventually, your son will be able to make a meaningful contribution to the smooth running of your family.
+At first, it may be more trouble to supervise your son than it would be to do the jobs yourself, but eventually he will be able to make a meaningful contribution to the smooth running of your family.

 The Value of Spending Time With Your Son

-Do these things with your son, and you will teach him a myriad of skills.
 A Chinese proverb says that it is better to teach a son a skill than to give him a thousand pieces of gold.
-But teaching your child a skill while spending quality time with him must be worth something around a million pieces of gold.
+If so, teaching your child a skill while spending quality time with him must be worth something around a million pieces of gold then 🙂

 Peter